Experience North Shore Camping at These Minnesota State Parks

 Gooseberry Falls State Park

-Considered the gateway to the North Shore, Gooseberry Falls is the first of eight Minnesota State Parks you'll encounter along heading north from Duluth along Highway 61.
+Considered the gateway to the North Shore, Gooseberry Falls is the first of eight Minnesota State Parks you'll encounter heading north from Duluth along Highway 61.
 Located in Two Harbors, this well-loved green space is renowned for its picturesque waterfalls and scenic hiking trails.
 Hike the 3-mile trail loop to reach the upper falls, where you can spot passing ships and alpine-arctic plants unique to the area because of the cold temperatures and proximity to the lake.

 Camping at Gooseberry Falls State Park